cunctator/traceshark/README.md

 traceshark
 ==========

-This is an early version of a visualizer for Ftrace and Perf events that can be captured by the Linux kernel.
+This is an early version of a graphical viewer for Ftrace and Perf events that can be captured by the Linux kernel.
 It visualizes the following events: cpu_frequency sched_migrate_task sched_process_exit